Long-standing national recognition

 Mayo Clinic in Rochester, Minnesota, has been recognized as the best gastroenterology and GI surgery hospital in the nation by U.S. News & World Report in every year since 1990, when the rankings were first established.

 Mayo Clinic in Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are also ranked among the Best Hospitals for digestive disorders.
-In addition, Mayo Clinic ranks among the Best Children's Hospitals for digestive disorders.

 In fact, the National Institutes of Health (NIH) funds many gastroenterology research projects at Mayo Clinic each year.
 Each year the Division of Gastroenterology and Hepatology has an average of 63 active federal grants totaling more than $15 million.
 NIH cooperation helps create an environment for cutting-edge research in which Mayo Clinic's scientists and physicians produce original research articles that are published in numerous peer-reviewed journals.